sabertazimi/awesome-notes/notes/web/javascript/javascriptBasicNotes.md

 Object.create = function (o) {
   if (arguments.length > 1) {
     throw new Error(
-      'Object.create implementation' + ' only accepts the first parameter.'
+      'Object.create implementation only accepts the first parameter.'
     );
   }
   function F() {}